 Respecting criminal law, justices of the peace preside over virtually all judicial interim release (bail) hearings in the province and the majority of criminal remand courts.
 They also preside over other criminal hearings.
 They receive informations (the document which commences a criminal proceeding), confirm or consider the issuance of process by either a summons or a warrant and are responsible for receiving and considering the denial or issuance of search warrants and other matters of criminal process.

 Justices of the peace exercise jurisdiction over the majority of provincial regulatory offences and municipal by-law prosecutions.
 As in criminal proceedings, justices of the peace receive informations and warrant applications, consider the issuance of process and preside at hearings and trials.

 On appointment, a justice of the peace must cease other employment and refrain from any political activity.
 The Justices of the Peace Act states that a justice of the peace shall not engage in any other remunerative work without the approval of the Justices of the Peace Review Council.

-Justices of the peace in Ontario must retire upon attaining the age of 65 years, but may continue in office until attaining the age of 75 years subject to the annual approval of the Chief Justice of Ontario.
+Justices of the peace in Ontario must retire upon attaining the age of 65 years but may continue in office until attaining the age of 75 years, subject to the annual approval of the Chief Justice of the Ontario Court of Justice.